Claude Code SEO: Automated Blog Optimization Guide

 Issue #3: Internal Linking Desert

-6 of 7 posts had zero internal links, creating isolated content silos instead of strategic topic clusters.
+Most posts had zero internal links, creating isolated content silos instead of strategic topic clusters.

 Issue #4: Underutilized Cornerstone Content